sea-breezy/typescript-data-narrowing-exercises/readme.md

 nvm install
 nvm use
 npm i
-npm i -g ts-node
 ```

 Go through the files and follow the instructions for each exercise.
-You can use the command `ts-node FILE_NAME` to run the file (this should be a global package on your Mac)
+You can use the command `npm run start FILE_NAME` to run the file (this should be a global package on your Mac)
 Pay close attention to how typescript interacts with the IDE highlighting to help us code and catch type errors :)

 Order of exercies: